nadia-polikarpova/gpt-scientist/README.md

 - `set_num_retries` controls how many times the library retries after a bad response (default: 10).
 - `set_num_results` controls how many completions are requested at once — useful if input size is much bigger than output size, and the reponses are often bad.

-(If you're using structured outputs, you usually don't need to adjust these.)

 **Customize token pricing**

 ```python